bdon/OSMExpress/README.md

 OSM Express is a fast storage format for OpenStreetMap that powers [Protomaps](https://protomaps.com) tools.

-* **Random access:** Look up nodes, ways and relations by ID; fetch member nodes to construct geometries.
+* **Random access:** Look up nodes, ways and relations and their metadata by ID; fetch member elements to construct geometries.
 * **Spatial indexing:** Nodes are bucketed into [S2 Geometry](http://s2geometry.io) cells.
 Access a region by providing a cell covering; works for nonrectangular regions.
 * **Scalable:** OSM Express works the same way for OSM data of any size, from a small city to the entire planet.
 The entire planet can be worked with efficiently on typical hardware such as a laptop computer.
 * **In-place updates:** Included are scripts to download minutely changesets from [planet.openstreetmap.org](https://planet.openstreetmap.org) and apply them to an .osmx database.